 McCord Park is Little Elm’s third major community park and the first on the east side of town.
 Located along the Cottonwood Creek floodplain on FM 423, McCord Park is a wooded 38-acre park comprised of gentle slopes, a creek, heavy tree cover, a fishing pond, and acres of open space.

-Amenities in the public park include over a mile of hike and bike trail, an 18-hole disc golf course designed by John Houck, a world renown disc golf course designer, a fishing dock, pedestrian bridges, picnic areas, a splash pad, a dog park and a playground.
+Amenities in the public park include over a mile of hike and bike trail, an 18-hole disc golf course designed by John Houck, a world renown disc golf course designer, a fishing dock, pedestrian bridges, picnic areas, a splash pad, a dog park and two playgrounds.

 Through creative planning and zoning, McCord Park was donated to the Town and constructed by the developers (Western Rim) of the luxury multi-family projects adjacent to it.
 The total value of the land and park improvements is estimated to be over 5 million dollars, all of which was paid for by the developer.